POWERFUL Vagus Nerve BREATHING EXERCISE To Reduce Anxiety

 Happy Breathing 🙂

-John-Paul is the Founder of Benefits of Mindfulness and has been committed to working with and supporting the most vulnerable members of society throughout his career.
-Combining experience in the mental health sector and education, his aim has been to raise awareness about the impact of stress, anxiety and depression in modern life and explore the ways that mindfulness can help.
-John-Paul is a trained advocate, qualified teacher and has a particular interest in supporting open dialogue about mental health within minoritised ethnic groups.
+JP—Founder of Benefits of Mindfulness—has been committed to working with and supporting the most vulnerable members of society throughout his career.
+Combining experience in the social care, mental health and education sectors, his aim has been to raise awareness about the ways that mindfulness can help people thrive.
+JP is a qualified teacher, mental health advocate, and specialist in West Asian studies.
+He has a particular interest in supporting open dialogue about mental health within marginalised groups.

 You might also like